-Hylaeosaurus was a plant-eating dinosaur from the late Valanginian stage of the Early Cretaceous era of England.
+Hylaeosaurus was a plant-eating dinosaur from the late Valanginian stage of the Lower Cretaceous era of England.
 Its name is Greek for “belonging to the forest” and is one of the first-ever dinosaurs to be discovered in 1832 by paleontologist Gideon Mantell.
 Only a handful of fossils have been discovered for the Hylaeosaurus, hence a lot of its autonomy remains unknown.

 |What does Hylaeosaurus mean?||Woodland lizard|

 |Weight||About 4000 lbs (1.8 tons)|

 |When they lived||Lower Cretaceous era 150-135 million years ago|

 When & Where